monirulHaque/Automata-and-Computability/readme.md

-This repository contains all of my lecture contents, practice sheets and other course materials of the course Automata and Computability.
+pThis repository contains all of my lecture contents, practice sheets and other course materials of the course Automata and Computability.

 ------------------